-What with the extra emphasis being placed on British history by exam boards and the recurring interest in the royal family resulting from Elizabeth II’s blue sapphire jubilee and the various princely births and marriages – to say nothing of the challenges facing her successor, whoever that proves to be – it seemed worth reminding ourselves of the famous rhyme listing all the monarchs since the Norman Conquest.
-In the process, we also decided to add a few notes about some of the kings and queens in the poem as well as giving a mention to some of those missing from the original…
+With the emphasis being placed on British history by exam boards and the continuing interest in the royal family’s various jubilees, births, marriages and wrangles, it seemed worth updating the rhyme listing the monarchs since 1066.
+In the process, we decided to add a few notes about some of the kings and queens in the poem as well as giving a mention to some of those missing from the original.
+In September 2022 it was also necessary to perform a little bit of updating…

 Willie, Willie, Harry, Stee –